TheLuckyCoder/FamilyPhotosServer/README.md

 ## Folder structure
 The server will generate the following folder structure in the STORAGE_PATH folder:
 ```
+├───.familyphotos.db # Database (if not specified elsewhere)
+│
 ├───.preview/ # Folder for previews (if not specified elsewhere)
 │
 ├───public/ # The folder of the "public" user, alas photos who belong to everyone